Children jump from balcony as fire rips through NJ dance studio

-EDGEWATER, New Jersey (WABC) --A group of children were rescued when fire ripped through a dance studio in New Jersey Monday night.
+EDGEWATER, New Jersey (WABC) --A group of children managed to escape when fire ripped through a dance studio in New Jersey Monday night.

-The fire broke out at a complex on River Road in Edgewater and spread to the studio where six girls were rehearsing.
+The fire broke out at a complex on River Road in Edgewater and spread to the studio where the kids were rehearsing.

 Trapped on a balcony with the fire closing in, the children first started throwing clothes and backpacks from the balcony as adults below scrambled to get ladders.